rutujashingare/Predicting-Stock-Movement-with-Random-Forest/README.md

 ## Train test split

- split my data into train and test set in 80:20.
-For that my indicator columns served as x and prediction column served as y.
-After splitting the data I created my Random forest classifier model and fitted the training data to model using fit method.
+I splitted data into train and test set in ratio of 80:20.
+For that the indicator columns served as x and prediction column served as y.
+After splitting the data I created Random forest classifier model and fitted the training data to model using fit method.
 Finally with the trained model we can make predictions.

 ## Accuracy and classification report